Juanakas/code_institute_milestone_1/README.md

 2. Click on the "By File Upload" tab.

-3. Click "Choose File" and select `styles_2.css` file from the project directory.
+3. Click "Choose File" and select `style.css` file from the `assets/css` directory.

 4. Click the "Check" button.